 Independent Director - An independent director has no material financial, familial or other current relationships with the company, its executives, or other board members, except for board service and standard fees paid for that service.
-Relationships that existed within three to five years before the inquiry are usually considered "current" for purposes of this test.
+Relationships that existed within three to five years1 before the inquiry are usually considered "current" for purposes of this test.
+For material financial relationships with the company, we apply a three-year look back, and for former employment relationships with the company, we apply a five-year look back.

-Affiliated Director - An affiliated director has, (or within the past three years, had) a material financial, familial or other relationship with the company or its executives, but is not an employee of the company.
-This includes directors whose employers have a material financial relationship with the company.
-In addition, we view a director who either owns or controls 20% or more of the company's voting stock, or is an employee or affiliate of an entity that controls such amount, as an affiliate.
+Affiliated Director - An affiliated director has, (or within the past three years, had) a material financial, familial or other relationship with the company or its executives, but is not an employee of the company.2 This includes directors whose employers have a material financial relationship with the company.3 In addition, we view a director who either owns or controls 20% or more of the company's voting stock, or is an employee or affiliate of an entity that controls such amount, as an affiliate.4